blackcub3s/twitterScrap/README.md

 [^1]: The program works when a new twit, with text, is published by the user.
 It won't work if the user twits an image without text on top of it, without text, pins a twit on top of its profile or retweets or replies.
 In this case, we would have a false positive (the program would told us a new twit has been published where it hasn't).
 What is it important, though, the program has a very high sensitivity to changes of twits with texts.

-[^2]: Another feature that I would need to add in the future.

 [^3]: see the inicial function call of the program https://github.com/blackcub3s/twitterScrap/blob/ea66dcd555a1d4a30d0d701abc3a5e2b288e094a/main__TwitterScrap.py#L505-L508